Benoît Assou-Ekotto

 Benoît Pierre David Assou-Ekotto (born 24 March 1984) is a former professional footballer who played as a left back.
-Born in France, he represented the Cameroon national team.

-Assou-Ekotto began his career at Lens and in 2006 was signed by Tottenham Hotspur.
+Assou-Ekotto came up through the youth ranks at Lens where he made his first-team debut in 2004.
+In 2006, he was signed by Tottenham Hotspur.
 He became a first-team regular for the Premier League club, totalling 200 appearances across all competitions.
 He was loaned to Queens Park Rangers in 2013 and released in 2015, after which he joined Saint-Étienne.
 The final club of his career was Ligue 1 club Metz.

-Despite being born in France, Assou-Ekotto represented Cameroon at international level, participating in two FIFA World Cup tournaments.
+He represented the Cameroon national team at the international level.
+He participated in two FIFA World Cup tournaments.

 Early life

 Benoît Pierre David Assou-Ekotto was born on 24 March 1984 in Arras, Pas-de-Calais.
+He was born to a Cameroonian father and French mother.
+His father, David, was a professional footballer in France and introduced him to the sport.

 Club career

 Lens

 At the age of ten, Assou-Ekotto followed his brother in signing for Lens, before making his Ligue 1 debut on 28 March 2004 against Paris Saint-Germain, which Lens won the match 1–0.
 He played in 66 matches in Ligue 1 for Lens.
 He then played in seven of eight UEFA Cup matches as Lens fell to Udinese in the round of 32.
 After breaking into the first-team with three appearances in 2003–04, Assou-Ekotto caught the eye with 29 starts in 2004–05.
 At the start of the 2005–06 season, he played in all of Lens' matches in the UEFA Intertoto Cup, as they won that tournament and secured a place in that season's UEFA Cup.
 In the 2005–06 season, he was an almost ever-present for Lens in the league missing just four of 38 league matches as his team finished fourth and again qualified for the UEFA Cup.
 Assou-Ekotto's outstanding performances throughout the season led to him being praised as one of the best left-backs in the country.